-With many states adopting hemp laws, there is much confusion as to what hemp actually is.
-Hemp has been often confused with marijuana, which is a federally illegal schedule 1 narcotic due to its psychoactive properties.
-Marijuana is specifically grown for the high delta-9 tetrahydrocannabinol, or THC, and low cannibinodal, or CBD content (DEA).
-Hemp on the other hand is a low-THC, high-CBD variety of Cannabis.
-Only recently has hemp come of out the darkened shadows of its kissing-cousin, marijuana.
+Only recently has hemp come out of the darkened shadows of its kissing-cousin, marijuana.
 Contrary to popular belief, the consumption of hemp products will not give you that buzz or the cloudiness that smoking marijuana does.
-Two researchers, David L. Arndt and Harriet de Wit, preformed a study that clarifies “CBD does not alter responses to emotional stimuli, or produce anxiolytic-like effects in healthy human subjects.”
+Two researchers, David L. Arndt and Harriet de Wit, performed a study which clarifies that “CBD does not alter responses to emotional stimuli, or produce anxiolytic-like effects in healthy human subjects.”
 This means hemp, with its low THC and high CBD, is completely safe, healthy and legal to use.

 Cannabinoids are chemical compounds found in cannabis.
 The most commonly known compounds are THC and CBD.
 CBD is a non-psychoactive cannabinoid, and tetrahydrocannabinol (THC) is the only psychoactive cannabinoid.